 Well, my greater good prevailed and I dislodged my headphones, caught up to him, and struck up a short conversation with an old man that I would likely never see again.

 As I slowly walked side by side chatting with what seemed like a sweet old man, he started to explain why he suffered such a slow, limp walk.
 Unfortunately for him, this steep hill was the only entrance onto the main hospital campus (they obviously did not consider the disabled and handicapped patrons when they chose the land to be a hospital).
 He told me that an issue with his back was to blame for his knee no longer bending forward as he walked.
 I found it quite ironic that the doctor he visited to help relieve his pain was located on terrain that required his body to prove that it was failing him.

 Doctor: “So, how has your leg been feeling since our last appointment?”

 Old Man: “Great, as long as I don’t put too much stress on the knee and back.”

 Doctor: “Well, you should really stay away from hills and stairs.”

-You may never know what someone else is going through and you certainly cannot help everyone, but welcoming the opportunity to help the people that do cross your path might just prevent this world from running out of love.
+You may never know what someone else is going through and you certainly cannot help everyone, but welcome the opportunity to help the people that do cross your path.
+It might just prevent this world from running out of love.
 A little flame can still create a huge fire.
 So, do good and be good.
-I mean really, what else are you on earth for if not that?
+What else are you on earth for if not that?